 Think about your ONE person.
 The one who you were thinking of when you started your business.
 The one for whom you developed your product or service.

-We’ve got a worksheet that you can use to get crystal clear on every detail about your one person.
+We’ve got a customer profile template that you can use to get crystal clear on every detail about your one person.
 It’s yours, completely free – all we ask is that you tweet this post, or share it on Facebook:

 (Keep reading, there’s more…)